 Requests for Review

+Los Gatos Creek Temperature Listing Recommendation

 Subsequent to the Regional Water Board approval, a request for review was received from the Santa Clara Valley Water District (“Valley Water”) for the temperature listing of Los Gatos Creek.
 Valley Water commented that the temperature thresholds used by the Regional Water Board were inappropriately applied to the waterbody.
 It pointed out that only temperature data from the summer and fall were assessed, and that data from the entire steelhead out-migration period should have been evaluated.
 It also stated that the temperature thresholds used by the region were developed for rivers in Washington and Oregon and therefore were not applicable to Los Gatos Creek which naturally would experience warmer temperatures.
 It also cited a study showing that steelhead can adapt to warmer temperatures.
 It indicated that the choice of guidelines and averaging periods can make a difference in whether or not a waterbody is determined to be impaired, and that if the region had chosen a higher threshold from the cited papers, and a different averaging period, the decision would have been not to list.
 Finally, it described an ongoing study in the larger Guadalupe River watershed to evaluate temperature and flow needs of resident steelhead and offered that the listing decision should wait until that study has been concluded.

 State Water Board staff reviewed the Los Gatos Creek decision and the approach used by Regional Water Board staff to evaluate the temperature data.
 The Regional Water Board applied four different scientifically valid temperature thresholds to evaluate both short-term (acute) and long term (chronic) effects of elevated temperature on steelhead.
 These thresholds were applied to data collected during the time periods and critical life stages (migration and rearing) when steelhead are present in the waterbody and most vulnerable to increased temperatures.
 The thresholds meet the requirements of section 6.1.3 of the Listing Policy for the selection of appropriate evaluation guidelines.